bytebase/bytebase.com/content/docs/get-started/install/deploy-to-render.md

 ## Overview

-The Bytebase render deployment contains a web service and a PosgreSQL database.
+The Bytebase render deployment contains a web service and a PostgreSQL database.
 The [blueprint](https://github.com/bytebase/render/blob/main/render.yaml) uses render's free plan, you can fork the repository if you want to change the plan or the deploy region.

 <HintBlock type="info">